xiix0/scam/README.md

-You will give someone a piece of your mind, which you can ill afford.
+Kindness is a language which the deaf can hear and the blind can read.
+		-- Mark Twain